-Chocolate, my favorite guilty pleasure.
+Chocolate, my favourite guilty pleasure.
 I so wish I could eat it daily without worrying about calories.
-Club this with with Peanut butter and I am sure you are drooling while reading this.
-So today I am sharing a very simple recipe which is made with very few ingredients and can be assembled quickly.
+Club this with Peanut butter and I am sure you are drooling while reading this.
+So today I am sharing a very simple recipe that is made with very few ingredients and can be assembled quickly.
 This is a vegan recipe and so my vegan followers can enjoy this yummy and quick dessert.
 This dish can be enjoyed as a dessert or as a treat to your little ones.

 I have taken this recipe from the Vegan 8 Cookbook, which has vegan recipes made with 8 Ingredients or less (Not counting salt, pepper or water or anything optional).
 This book is for anybody who wants to incorporate more veggies or have meatless meals.
 This book has easy and delicious recipes from starters to main course to desserts.
 The other thing I loved in this book is that the recipes are oil free and yet they are so enticing.
 I wanted to try many of the recipes like Teriyaki Patties, Thai Red Curry Sweet Potato Dip.
 To start with I tried my hands on this Chocolate Peanut Butter Candy Bites and I am about to make a next batch soon.